 - Security deposit

-A deposit of money by a tenant to a landlord to secure performance of a lease.
-It also can take the form of a letter of credit or other financial instrument.
+A deposit of money by a tenant to a landlord to secure the performance of a lease.
+It also can take the form of a letter of credit or other financial instruments.

 - Seisen (seizen)

-Possession of real property under claim of freehold estate.
+Possession of real property under a claim of freehold estate.

 - Self-administered REIT